Working at WashU

 WashU is proud to host international doctoral students in a number of disciplines across campus.
 Doctoral students have several rights and responsibilities that vary from students at other levels.
 Find University PhD Policies & Requirements online.
 As a doctoral student, there are two stages to your academic program.
 The first is completion of coursework that […]

-J-1 Exchange Visitors (EVs) and their J-2 dependents, whether students or scholars, can be subject to a two-year home country physical presence requirement.
+J-1 Exchange Visitors (EVs) and their J-2 dependents, whether students or scholars, can be subject to a two-year home country residence requirement.
 This rule is located in section 212(e) in the Immigration and Nationality Act (INA), the law that covers topics related to immigration and citizenship.
-This is why you will hear this rule […]
+This is why you will hear this rule referred […]

 I-94 Record

-Customs and Border Protection (CBP) records travel in and out of the U.S. electronically through the I-94 Arrival/Departure Record for all international non-immigrant visitors to the U.S. This record lists your entry date, port of entry, and immigration status in which you were admitted to the U.S. The I-94 record may be required as proof […]
+Customs and Border Protection (CBP) records travel in and out of the U.S. electronically through the I-94 Arrival/Departure Record for all international non-immigrant visitors to the U.S. This record lists your entry date, port of entry, and immigration status in which you were admitted to the U.S. You may need the I-94 record as proof […]